 The planned schedule of FPCEE admission tests is:

-After this date, in the event that there are openings available in any bachelor degree course, new admission tests will be scheduled.
+After this date, in the event that there are places available in any bachelor's degree course, new admission tests will be scheduled.
 The date of this test is assigned upon pre-enrollment and is recorded on the corresponding pre-enrollment receipt, which students can always consult in their document repository.
 Students who reside outside Catalonia and Andorra and have proven difficulties in taking the test in person on the assigned day may change the date or request to do so online.

 The admission test for all the School's bachelor's degrees comprises:

 Furthermore, there is a custom test for pre-registrants to the bachelor's degree in Physical Activity and Sport Sciences and/or double majors that include this option, described in the physical test protocol for access to the bachelor's degree in Physical Activity and Sport Sciences.

 Note: In light of the theory-practical characteristics of the studies of Physical Activity and Sports Sciences, the Assessment Committee may amend the protocol of the physical tests, in the event that the candidates prove a disability and request as such.